 Teams set up a slalom course using cones.
 One person sits in a rolling office chair while their teammate pushes.
 Switch roles at the halfway mark.
 Race for fastest time.

 Constraints: Ensure smooth, safe flooring.
-Transforms mundane office equipment into high-energy fun and requires precise pushing to avoid collisions.
+Turns everyday office gear into lively fun and calls for careful pushing to avoid crashes.

 Common Pitfalls in Organizing Adult Field Day Activities